JohnnyBoySou/johnnyboysou/README.md

 ### Hi, I'm  João Sousa

 I'm a Software Engineer.
-My specialty is developing Android Mobile Apps with React Native.
+My specialty is developing Android & IOS Mobile Apps with React Native.
 I also have knowledge with Web development and React.js

 - 🔭 I’m currently working on S2mangas.com.